 5. Did you pay someone to care for your child?

 If your child is younger than 13 years old, you may be able to claim a tax credit for expenses related to their childcare throughout the year.
-The care, however, must have been provided in order for you to work or look for work.
+The care, however, must have been provided in order for you to work or look for work (date night babysitters do not count, unfortunately, unless the night out is work-related).

-The amount of the credit depends on your income, but it can be as much 35% of your qualifying expenses.
+The amount of the credit depends on factors like your income, but it can equate to as much 35% of your qualifying expenses.

 6. Is your child a student at a college or university?